 The content of the calendar is determined by the Customer at its sole discretion.

 Teamup collects Personal Data from three categories of Data Subjects:

-- Calendar administrators: Calendar administrators create calendars, configure calendars, determine which other users have access to the calendar and determine the use case of the calendar.
+- Calendar administrators: Calendar administrators create calendars, configure calendars, determine which other users have access to the calendar, and determine the use case of the calendar.
 Calendar administrators select the subscription plan and for paid subscriptions arrange the payment using a credit card, bank transfer, or other online payment system.

 - Calendar users: Calendar users are invited by calendar administrators to use the calendars.
 They receive the necessary credentials to access the calendar from the calendar administrator.
 Calendar users use the calendar for the use case determined by the calendar administrator.

 - Other users: The calendar may be used to collect Personal Data of users that are not themselves using the calendar.

 Teamup in its role as Controller collects the following Personal Data: